 Some might claim to be the world’s best single malt, but Sullivans Cove has the award to back it up.
 This small batch whisky is made using only Tasmanian ingredients and traditional methods.
 Tours of the Cambridge distillery happen on the hour every day from 10am, offering a behind-the-scenes peek at the craft whisky making process.

 The best way to explore Richmond is on foot, feeling the cobblestones of nineteenth century streets beneath.
 There’s lots of ‘old’ here including the 1820s convict-built Richmond Bridge, the oldest in Australia.
 Notice a church on the hill?
 It is Australia’s oldest Catholic Church (1836), and exploring the cemetery is advised for the curious.
 Back in the village proper, the Richmond Gaol is also, wait for it, Australia’s oldest.
-Step into a cell on a winter’s day to catch a chilly glimpse of inmate life.
+Step into a cell to catch a chilly glimpse of inmate life.

 Nearby is Belgrove Distillery, where Peter Bignell creates his bio-diesel powered rye whisky.
 Peter is not just an excellent whisky maker, he also built Belgrove’s copper still with his own hands.
 His spent mash is fed to the sheep.
 It’s a closed loop operation of original flair.
 Australia’s first rye whisky is a must visit.